magento/devdocs-mbi/docs/export-api.md

   - Setup
 ---
 ​
-The Magento BI Export API allows you to  to access some of the raw data behind your Magento BI dashboard.
+The Magento BI Export API allows you to access some of the raw data behind your Magento BI dashboard.

-Before using the import API, make sure you [authenticate](../docs/getting-started.md#authentication) your connection.
+Before using the export API, make sure you [authenticate](../docs/getting-started.md#authentication) your connection.

 ## Raw data exports